pyampact/pyAMPACT/docs/index.rst

 pyAMPACT
 **************
-`pyAMPACT` (Python-based Automatic Music Performance Analysis and Comparison Toolkit) is a python package thatlinks symbolic and audio music representations to facilitate score-informed estimation of performance data in audio as well as general linking of symbolic and audio music representations with a variety of annotations. pyAMPACT  can read a range of symbolic formats and can output
+`pyAMPACT` (Python-based Automatic Music Performance Analysis and Comparison Toolkit) is a python package that links symbolic and audio music representations to facilitate score-informed estimation of performance data in audio as well as general linking of symbolic and audio music representations with a variety of annotations. pyAMPACT  can read a range of symbolic formats and can output